Arana–Southern Treaty: Lord Palmerston's comments

 As negotiations on the Convention of Settlement progressed, it became apparent that Argentina was prepared to acquiesce Britain's possession of the Falklands.
 On 27 July 1849, the British Foreign Secretary Lord Palmerston stated in the House of Commons:

-… a claim had been made many years ago, on the part of Buenos Ayres, to the Falkland Islands, and had been resisted by the British Government.
-Great Britain had always disputed and denied the claim of Spain to the Falkland Islands, and she was not therefore willing to yield to Buenos Ayres what had been refused to Spain.
-10 or 12 years ago the Falkland Islands, having been unoccupied for some time, were taken possession of by Great Britain, and a settlement had ever since been maintained there; and he thought it would be most unadvisable to revive a correspondence which had ceased by the acquiescence of one party and the maintenance of the other.

 Manuel Moreno, the Argentine ambassador wrote to Lord Palmerston protesting against this statement.
 The Moreno letter referred to Palmerston's description of "the acquiescence of one party and the maintenance of the other" and several recent protests including the Messages to Congress.
-Palmerston replied, stating that “I have always understood the matter in question to stand exactly in the way described by you in your letter.”
+Palmerston replied, stating that "I have always understood the matter in question to stand exactly in the way described by you in your letter."

 Lord Palmerston's letter is interpreted either as recognition that Argentina continued to protest or as a belief that the Falklands issue had been settled by Argentina's acquiescence.

-Historians’ opinions
+Historians' opinions

 A number of historians have commented on the relation of the Convention of Settlement to the Falklands dispute.
 The Mexican diplomat and historian Carlos Pereyra considers that General Rosas gave up the claim to the Falklands in order to end Britain's involvement in the River Plate blockade.

 The impact of the treaty was also raised in a 1950 debate on Argentina's claim to the Falklands by a member of the Argentine Chamber of Deputies, Absalón Rojas.

 Other Argentine historians have commented on the impact that the Convention of Settlement has upon Argentina's modern sovereignty claim, such as historian Alfredo R. Burnet-Merlín.
 Ernesto J. Fitte considers that the Argentine Confederation should have included its restitution in the treaty.